voiz80/jenkins-practice/README.md

 # jenkins-practice
-Jenkins docker container with practice ...
+Jenkins docker container on VM with practice ...
 ## ......IN DEVELOPMENT........

 # Installation